 In all, Hamilton owns more than 1,300 acres of woodlands, open fields and glens overlooking the Oriskany and Mohawk Valleys of Central New York.
 Included within the grounds are numerous hiking and cross-country ski trails and many unusual varieties of trees and plants.
-The Root Glen, gift of Mrs. Edward W. Root in 1971, is remembered by all who have strolled its shale paths.
+The Hamilton campus was designated as an arboretum in 2004, and the Root Glen, a gift of Mrs. Edward W. Root in 1971, is remembered by all who have strolled its shale paths.